 Choosing the Right Font

-Lato is an excellent choice for all media types, but its popularity is now everywhere in media.
+Lato is an excellent choice for all media types, but its popularity means it is now commonly seen in media.
 These fonts provide nice alternatives with enough similarities to Lato that you won’t miss it.
+Your look will still be a bit unique to show off your brand personality.

 About The Author